- The 2013 CASEL Guidehas four goals:

 (Dusenbury, Zadrazil, Mart, & Weissberg, 2011)

-Because of the advances in SEL research and practice over the past few years, the current CASEL Guide differs in several ways from Safe and Sound.
+The current CASEL Guide differs in several ways from Safe and Sound.
 Most notably, the current Guide is more selective and the criteria for inclusion are more rigorous than they were in the previous review.

 - Our criteria for characterizing programs as “evidence-based” are more stringent.
-We recommend programs that document improved student behavior only if their research included a comparison group in addition to pretest and post test measurement of behavior.
+We recommend programs that document improved student behavior only if their research included a comparison group in addition to pretest and post-test measurement of behavior.

 - We have broadened the types of programs included in the current review to include lesson-based programs that provide explicit SEL skill instruction, teacher instructional practices and pedagogy, and programs that fully integrate SEL with academic content in specific core content areas.